jaydattdesai/microservices-spring/README.md

 6) You need to use mysql database and create a schema name test. table with name 'file'  will automatically gets created.

-7)Both the upload and download microservice is reading the configuration from git and the configuraiton application.yml file is here: https://github.com/jaydattdesai/Spring-cloud-config/blob/master/application.yml
+7) Both the upload and download microservice is reading the configuration from git and the configuraiton application.yml file is here: https://github.com/jaydattdesai/Spring-cloud-config/blob/master/application.yml